arandomdevwhodoesnothing/toolbox.c/README.md

 gnu coreutils reimplantation.
 Written in C from Scratch.

-Also Includes It's Own Shell, Read about toolsh at `toolsh.md`
+Additions: Includes It's Own Shell, Read about toolsh at `toolsh.md`, Also Includes it's own Libc Implemention, Read about libtool at `libtool.md`

 Note: Some commands may not work or not implemented.
 This Project is under MIT License